lcdb/lcdb-wf/docs/decisions.rst

 annotation instead of a curated version) will result in more features, which at face value might make the FDR adjustment more harsh in DESeq2.
 But DESeq2's independent filtering (not even testing those features with so few reads that they would not reach significance) guards against this.
+So we stick with the comprehensive annotations when available.

 Zipping/unzipping references
 ----------------------------

-STAR requires uncompressed FASTA and GTF files to build the index.
-Making uncompressed files temporary means running the risk of another rule needing uncompressed to trigger costly STAR alignment.
-The extra storage cost of leaving an uncompressed fasta (~3 GB) around is minimal compared to the scale of all other data, and guards against inadvertently re-running all alignment jobs.
+Some tools need uncompressed files, others are fine with compressed.
+For example, STAR requires uncompressed FASTA and GTF files to build the index, but bowtie2 can use a compressed fasta. gffread nees uncompressed FASTA and GTF to make a transcriptome fasta.

+Previously, anything using a FASTA or GTF would use the uncompressed version, and the ``unzip`` rule marked the uncompressed output as temporary.
+The problem with this was when we wanted to make a change in featureCounts.
+Since this used the temp uncompressed GTF file, the ``unzip`` rule needed to run again...but that would then trigger the STAR rule to rerun, because it too used that temp file and it was being changed (well, re-created but that's the same to Snakemake).
+As a result, we had to spend the time/resource cost to realign *everything* and all the downstream jobs after alignment, just to run featureCounts.

+Making the featureCounts rule use the compressed GTF avoids this issue.
+Now, just the transcriptome fasta and the STAR index need the uncompressed references, and these are set in the ``unzip`` rule to be temporary.

 Test framework
 --------------